OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 ### Configure event-based activation in the manifest

-The manifest configures a runtime that is loaded specifically to handle event-based activation.
-The following `<Runtime>` element specifies an HTML page resource id that loads the runtime on Outlook on the web.
-The `<Override>` element specifies the JavaScript file instead, to load the runtime for Outlook on Windows.
-Outlook on Windows doesn't use the HTML page to load the runtime.
+The manifest configures a runtime that loads a single JavaScript file to handle event-based activation.
+The following `<Runtime>` element specifies a `commands.html` page resource id that loads the `commands.js` file on Outlook on the web.
+The `<Override>` element directly specifies the `commands.js` JavaScript file to load when running on Outlook on Windows.
+Outlook on Windows doesn't use the HTML page to load the JavaScript file.

 ```xml
 <Runtime resid="WebViewRuntime.Url">